 In order to understand the effectiveness of CBD for back pain, it’s important to understand how it works in our bodies.
 This involves the endocannabinoid system and how our receptors and enzymes help carry out the health benefits of CBD.

 So, can CBD oil be used for back pain?
 Absolutely!
 This article breaks down how CBD can be used for back pain and why it’s so effective in the body.

 According to the American Chiropractic Association, back pain is the leading cause of disability in the world.
 In addition, research shows that as many as 80% of the population will experience severe back pain at some stage in their lives.
 The severity of back pain is different depending on a variety of factors, but when it’s severe enough, it can keep people from doing everyday activities such as working, taking care of their families, and participating in physical activity.

 Back pain can be caused by various factors.
 Here are some of the most common conditions associated with extreme levels of back pain:

 Back pain can be a debilitating challenge for many and can affect anyone regardless of age, gender, and physical activity (though there are some risk factors).
 Luckily, the treatments and management of back pain are increasing and becoming more accessible.

-One of the most common uses for CBD is for temporarily soothing everyday aches and pains.
-The effects of CBD for alleviating this pain relies on the endocannabinoid system in our bodies.
+One of the most common uses for CBD is temporarily soothing everyday aches and pains.
+The effects of CBD for alleviating this pain rely on the endocannabinoid system in our bodies.

 The endocannabinoid system is a naturally occurring cell-signaling system in our bodies and in the bodies of most mammals.
 It is responsible for promoting homeostasis and relaxation.